jophde/documentation/docs/03_Android/03_Usage.md

 ### Save My Changes

-This button allows you send your translations back to the Colatris dashboard.
-Colatris provides tools for merging your local text with the upstream project text.
+This button allows you send your translations back to the Jargon dashboard.
+Jargon provides tools for merging your local text with the upstream project text.

 ### Publish App Version

-If you didn't publish your app's strings for the version it was built for from the Gradle plugin you can do it from the Colatris app.
-If the version was already published this part of the Colatris Actions Panel will be disabled.
-You can also provide a description to easily identify the version on the Colatris Dashboard.
+If you didn't publish your app's strings for the version it was built for from the Gradle plugin you can do it from the Jargon app.
+If the version was already published this part of the Jargon Actions Panel will be disabled.
+You can also provide a description to easily identify the version on the Jargon Dashboard.

 ## Editing Strings

-If you are logged into the Colatris app and added to an app's Colatris project you can edit text in the running application in context.
-Simply get the latest text for a locale by pressing the button the Colatris Actions panel.
+If you are logged into the Jargon app and added to an app's Jargon project you can edit text in the running application in context.
+Simply get the latest text for a locale by pressing the button the Jargon Actions panel.
 This has to be done at least once before text will be editable.
 Afterwards simply press and hold any piece of text app to edit it.
 You can also press and hold with two fingers to edit all of the text on the screen at once.